 A free Decryptor

 Based on our analysis of this ransomware we have come to the conclusion that it is possible to decrypt all (non-corrupted) affected files without paying the ransom.
 Tesorion has built a decryptor that we are providing free of charge to victims of this ransomware.
-The decryptor is available for download via the NoMoreRansom initiative or via the Tesorion CERT-team.
+The decryptor is available for download via the NoMoreRansom initiative.

 Indicators of Compromise: